Definitive Guide To 130/30 ETFs: 130/30 ETF Investing 101

 When analyzing the of the ETF industry, most investors highlight the cheap, liquid exposure to traditional asset classes as the main reason for the popularity of the exchange-traded structure.
 While ETFs have indeed provided a low-cost alternative to the traditional asset classes, they have also made it easier than ever to achieve exposure to “exotic” asset classes, geographies, and investment strategies.
 From Van Eck’s Vietnam ETF (VNM) to Direxion’s line of 3x leveraged ETFs to various physically-backed and futures-backed commodity products, ETFs have greatly expanded the investment universe available to all types of investors (see VNM’s fundamentals here).

-One of the latest innovations in the ETF industry is 130/30 investing, a strategy implemented by the ProShares Credit Suisse 130/30 (CSM) and the First Trust KEYnotes Exchange Traded Notes (JFT).
+One of the more unique innovations in the ETF industry is 130/30 investing, a strategy implemented by the ProShares Credit Suisse 130/30 (CSM) and the First Trust KEYnotes Exchange Traded Notes (JFT).
 In a 130/30 strategy, the fund takes a 100% long position in a benchmark (in the case of CSM, the S&P 500), and then sells 30% of the portfolio short against it.
 The proceeds from the short sale are then used to establish additional long positions, resulting in 100% long net exposure (see JFT’s fact sheet here).